norheim/engml/README.md

 - Add testing coverage;
 - Make the dynamic graph interface more user friendly

+**Why topo sort is needed:**
+The most naïve approach to propagate dependencies would be to evaluate the successors of a node, and if they can't be evaluated yet, put them on hold until they can.
+This however, might turn into nested conditional(if) statements, which might deteriorate the performance over large "dependency" graphs.

 #### 2. Beyond DAGs

 So what happens when we have cycles in the system?
 How do we resolve it.